Liszt — Opera Transcriptions Volume 2

 Capsule Summary

-The slowed down Réminiscences de Norma and the Réminiscences de Lucia di Lammermoor derive from Boris Bloch’s Accord
+Réminiscences de Norma, which is slowed down, and Réminiscences de Lucia di Lammermoor derive from Boris Bloch’s Accord disc, while Réminiscences des Puritains is by Endre Hegedüs.

 Sources